rockettheme/docs/Docs/joomla/start/INDEX.md

 The **Database Type** option gives you the ability to choose which type of database you wish to link to your Joomla site.
 You can find a complete breakdown of the differences between these database types here (link).
 For most users, MySQLi is the database type you'll want to select.

 You'll then be asked for your database's host name.
 This should be provided by your Web host.
-It's usually `localhost` but can be different, depending on how your server is set up.
+It is usually `localhost` but can be different, depending on how your server is set up.
 Your username, password, and database name are all up to you to choose, though you might not want these to match what you use for your Joomla administrative account for security reasons.
 This information may also be provided by your host.

 The table prefix is used to differentiate your Joomla data from other data stored in the database.
 One will be randomly generated in this space, though you can change it to whatever you'd like.

 If you're using a pre-created database, you'll want to pay close attention to the backup option.
 This will allow you to either back up any data presently stored there in the event that something goes wrong with your installation.
 If you have an existing Joomla install on the database, it will be removed by this process.
-If it's a fresh install with a new database, this option really isn't going to help or hinder you moving forward.
+If it is a fresh install with a new database, this option really isn't going to help or hinder you moving forward.
 Click the *Next* button to continue.

 (image)